Comingle/OSSex/README.md

 outNumber = abs(outNumber) % dev.outCount;
 ```

-Below is a table of how example `outNumber` arguments would work in a 4-output (`outCount` == 4, and outputs number 0, 1, 2, and 3) device:
+Below is a table of how example `outNumber` arguments would work in a 4-output (`dev.outCount` == 4, and outputs number 0, 1, 2, and 3) device:

 | outNumber | Actual Output |
 |:---------:|:-------------:|